 ‘I didn’t really know what I wanted to do, but I did a lot of thinking about it and came to the conclusion then that people who end their lives with the greatest sense of satisfaction are people who spend their lives in the service of others,’ says Dr Nelson (BMBS ’83).

 ‘I applied for medicine at Flinders University and it changed my life.’

 Dr Nelson began his career in 1985 as a medical practitioner before going on to lead the Australian Medical Association (AMA).

-After seven years of service, Dr Nelson left the National War Memorial and was appointed as President of Boeing Australia, New Zealand and South Pacific and Chairman of the board for Boeing Australia Holdings at the start of 2020.
+After seven years of service, driving much reform and securing a $550 million redevelopment, Dr Nelson left the National War Memorial and was appointed as Country Vice President of Boeing Australia, New Zealand and South Pacific and Chairman of the board for Boeing Australia Holdings at the start of 2020.

 ‘Whatever I have been able to do and achieve I attribute to my parents, the Jesuits and Flinders University,’ says Dr Nelson.